John-Petrini/Chemistry-Scripts/README.md

 # Chemistry-Scripts
-Repo of useful chemistry functionalities and utilities.
+Repo of useful chemistry functionalities, or data processing utilities related to processing chemical data.